MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 ### Q: How are user charges (Azure DevOps User/Basic, Basic + Test Plans, and Azure Artifacts) and CI/CD concurrent job charges (for both Microsoft-hosted and self-hosted CI/CD) processed?

-A: At the first purchase, we bill a prorated quantity to cover the remaining days in the current month.
-For instance, if a purchase of 10 Basic + Test Plans users happens on April 15, then we charge 5 units because 50% of the month remains (15 days of a 30-day month).
-On the first of May, and each month thereafter until you cancel, the full 10 units is billed.

-When you increase the paid quantity later, we also prorate the increased units to cover the remaining days in the current month.
-So if you buy 1 more Basic + Test Plans user on May 10, we would bill roughly 0.677 units (21 days remaining in the 31-day month of May).
+A: Charges are prorated daily.

 ### Q: How do reductions or cancellations work?

-A: When you reduce or cancel user charges or CI/CD charges, you're canceling automatic renewal.
-The features and/or CI/CD capacity continue through the end of the current calendar month, taking effect on the first day of the next month.
+A: Reductions and cancellations are effective immediately.

 ## Changes in Azure subscription status

 ### Q: What happens if I cancel my Azure subscription or my credit card expires?

 A: When the Azure subscription used for billing on your organization is not in active status - for example, because you cancel it or the credit card used for billing expires - your organization reverts to the free tier of service.
-But you'll keep any paid users or paid CI/CD concurrent jobs until next month.

 >[!NOTE]
 >You must keep your Azure subscription in good standing to avoid interruptions in paid services.